WASHINGTON’S DOMESTIC VIOLENCE LAWS

 - Violation of a no contact order with an assault or two or more prior convictions.

 An accused can try to beat a DV charge by raising a legal defense.
 A successful defense could work to reduce a charge or dismiss it altogether.
-A common defense in these matters is for the defendant to show that he was falsely accused.
-Another is to show that the accuser had a motive to make false accusations.
-Domestic violence cases sometimes involve a “victim” that fabricates or dramatizes facts.
+A common defense in these matters is for the accused to show that he was falsely accused.
+Domestic violence cases sometimes involve “a victim” that fabricates or dramatizes facts.
 Know that the domestic violence attorneys at Black Law are skilled at unveiling the truth in each and every DV case they take on.

 Black Law is a criminal defense firm based in Seattle, Washington.
 The criminal lawyers at the firm have over 20 years of combined experience fighting for their clients.
 Their representation is provided with passion and they provide real results that protect your rights and freedoms.
 Contact them today to get the criminal defense you deserve.